Pavlo Rizanenko

+Pavlo Oleksandrovych Rizanenko (Павло́ Олекса́ндрович Різане́нко; born 12 July 1975) is a Ukrainian activist and politician who served as a People's Deputy of Ukraine from Ukraine's 97th electoral district between 2012 and 2019.
+Prior to this, he served as a member of the Brovary city council between 2010 and 2012.

 Education

 In 1992, Rizanenko graduated from Brovary High School No. 2 with Silver Medal distinction.

 After graduating from high school, Rizanenko attended Kyiv Trade and Economic Institute (KTEI) from 1992 to 1994.
 He studied at the Faculty of Economics and Management with the specialization in International Business and Entrepreneurship.

 In 1994, Rizanenko won student competition and got a NAFSA/USAID grant for study at Graceland College (Lamoni, IA) in the USA.

 In 1996 Pavlo Rizanenko graduated from the Graceland College with a BA degree with double major "Economics" and "Business Administration" (double concentration in Corporate Finance and International Business).

 In 2001 Rizanenko successfully passed the exams and received Chartered Financial Analyst (CFA) professional designation.

 In 2016 Rizanenko obtained Master of Banking degree from the University of Banking (Kyiv, Ukraine).

 Career

 Rizanenko started his career in 1996 as an auditor at Ukrainian office of Ernst & Young - international audit firm.
 Two years he was promoted to senior auditor.

 From 1999 to 2005 Rizanenko lived in Moscow and worked at the local investment company Troika Dialog.
 He started as a consultant and worked his way up to become a director of investment banking division.

 From 2005 to 2007 Rizanenko worked at Renaissance Capital Investment Company (Russian Federation) as a director of the investment and banking department responsible for the mining and metals sector.

 From 2005 to 2006 Rizanenko was a board member of the VSMPO-AVISMA Corporation (Russian Federation) - the international leader of the production of titanium and its products for the global aerospace industry.